briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     in the Municipality for all or part of a taxable year, factors that may be considered include, but are not limited to, the following:

-        1. _(a)_ The individual’s domicile in other taxable years;
+        1. _(a)_ The individual's domicile in other taxable years;

         2. _(b)_ The location at which the individual is registered to vote;

-        3. _(c)_ The address on the individual’s driver’s license;
+        3. _(c)_ The address on the individual's driver's license;

-        4. _(d)_ The location of real estate for which the individual claimed a property tax exemption or reduction allowed on the basis of the individual’s residence or domicile;
+        4. _(d)_ The location of real estate for which the individual claimed a property tax exemption or reduction allowed on the basis of the individual's residence or domicile;

         5. _(e)_ The location and value of abodes owned or leased by the individual;

-        6. _(f)_ Declarations, written or oral, made by the individual regarding the individual’s residency;
+        6. _(f)_ Declarations, written or oral, made by the individual regarding the individual's residency;

         7. _(g)_ The primary location at which the individual is employed.

-        8. _(h)_ The location of educational institutions attended by the individual’s dependents as defined in Section 152 of the Internal Revenue Code, to the extent that tuition paid to such educational institution is based on the residency of the individual or the individual’s spouse in the municipal corporation where the educational institution is located;
+        8. _(h)_ The location of educational institutions attended by the individual's dependents as defined in Section 152 of the Internal Revenue Code, to the extent that tuition paid to such educational institution is based on the residency of the individual or the individual's spouse in the municipal corporation where the educational institution is located;

         9. _(i)_ The number of contact periods the individual has with the Municipality.
-For the purposes of this division, an individual has one "contact period" with the Municipality if the individual is away overnight from the individual’s abode located outside of the Municipality and while away overnight from that abode spends at least some portion, however minimal, of each of two consecutive days in the Municipality.
+For the purposes of this division, an individual has one "contact period" with the Municipality if the individual is away overnight from the individual's abode located outside of the Municipality and while away overnight from that abode spends at least some portion, however minimal, of each of two consecutive days in the Municipality.